CS4850-ASMCyberProject/RedASMSecurity_Cyber_Capstone_Project/Shuffle_Workflow_Main/Shuffle_Nodes_Config/20_Update_Corrkey.md

 # Update Alert Payload Corrkey

 ## Purpose
-Update the correlation key (Corrkey) of the alert payload with the slack thread timestamp.\n Do this so that alerts in TheHive don't explode and threading is possible.
+Update the correlation key (Corrkey) of the alert payload with the slack thread timestamp.
+Do this so that alerts in TheHive don't explode and threading is possible.

 ---